openpracticelibrary/openpracticelibrary/README.md

 - Taxonomy items only appear if something links to them.
 If `content/routes/foo/_index.md` exists but nothing links to it, the "foo" route _will not_ appear on the website.
 - A taxonomy item that's linked to somewhere will appear, even if its `_index.md` does not exist.
 For example, if  `routes: ['bar']` appears in a Waypoint but `content/routes/bar/_index.md` does not exist, the "bar" Waypoint _will_ appear on the website.

+We're currently associating the journeys with the homepage so that they appear on the site.
+We might move this link elsewhere in the future.

 ### Pages

 Create a new markdown file in `/content/page`.
 If you have hugo installed, you can run `hugo new page/my_new_page.md`.